 Suspension bushes are fitted to cars at all points where the vehicle chassis is joined to a moving suspension component.
-They are fitted to provide a noise and vibration absorbing barrier between the road and you.
+They are fitted to provide a noise and vibration-absorbing barrier between the road and you.

 Rubber acts as that sound barrier, damping out noise and vibration.
-Without them cars would feel much harsher and noisier.
+Without them, cars would feel much harsher and noisier.
 Rubber is also very very cheap.

-If your race car has rubber bushes anywhere in the suspension then fitting POWERFLEX bushes will improve all aspects of it’s handling.
+If your race car has rubber bushes anywhere in the suspension then fitting POWERFLEX bushes will improve all aspects of its handling.
 They will outlast rubber by a factor of ten.
 They will control the geometry much more accurately during rapid suspension movements and they will reduce tyre wear.

 Nylon is probably the worst of all worlds.
 When a suspension arm moves up and down it does not move only up and down but describes an arc.
-This means that, for example an inner track control arm bush will be required to flex in two dimensions at the same time.
-In this example a metal bush will allow this movement as will a rubber or POWERFLEX bush.
-However a nylon bush will allow up and down movement but 100% of the arc loadings will be transferred into the arm and the chassis.
+This means that for example an inner track control arm bush will be required to flex in two dimensions at the same time.
+In this example, a metal bush will allow this movement as will a rubber or POWERFLEX bush.
+However, a nylon bush will allow up and down movement but 100% of the arc loadings will be transferred into the arm and the chassis.
 This causes arm flexing and can easily cause premature arm failure!
-Of course nylon has no vibration absorbing characteristics at all, so all vibration is transferred up the already highly stressed arm.
+Of course, nylon has no vibration-absorbing characteristics at all, so all vibration is transferred up the already highly stressed arm.

 Cost, availability and marketing.
 Polyurethane, as a raw material is about ten times the cost of rubber plus it is more expensive and slower to process.
 Car manufacturers buy a lot of components.
 If Ford decided to use polyurethane bushes in their range of cars they would need to find a supplier capable of making literally millions of bushes a year.
-There is no company in the world (even EPTG Ltd) who could make those sort of quantities.
+There is no company in the world (even EPTG Ltd) that could make those sorts of quantities.
 Cars are all about marketing.
 As long as the standard rubber bushes work without serious failure for two or three years then the manufacturer is happy.
-Would fitting of polyurethane bushes make you buy one car in preference to another make?
+Would fitting polyurethane bushes make you buy one car in preference to another make?
 Probably not.

 POWERFLEX bushes improve your cars’ road holding and chassis performance by controlling the amount of unwanted flex in the suspension.
 This means your suspension is doing what it is supposed to.
-It means your tyres have greater contact with the road at all times therefore improving safety and performance.
+It means your tyres have greater contact with the road at all times, therefore, improving safety and performance.
 Correctly formulated polyurethane is as good if not better at noise, vibration and harshness suppression when compared to rubber.

 For exactly the same reason as above but with a different emphasis.
 If your tyres are in better contact with the road and your suspension movements are being controlled more accurately then tyre wear will be dramatically reduced.
 We have letters of recommendation from customers who state that they have doubled the life of their tyres on certain cars after fitting POWERFLEX bushes.
 We are not claiming that you will get this but worn bushes are dangerous and will be costing you money due to premature tyre wear.
-Have you ever taken your car into a tyre shop with tyres which are worn out on the inner or outer edges but perfectly legal everywhere else?
+Have you ever taken your car into a tyre shop with tyres that are worn out on the inner or outer edges but perfectly legal everywhere else?
 You assume the tracking is wrong, but when the shop checks, it is correct.
 This is bush wear.
 When the car is stationary the tracking is correct but as you move and the loads increase then the tracking goes out.
 Come to a stop and the tracking is right again.
 Worn bushes.

 We design all the bushes so that they can be fitted without special tools.
-However sometimes it is a lot harder to remove the old bushes than fit the new ones.
+However, sometimes it is a lot harder to remove the old bushes than fit the new ones.
 If you feel you have very little mechanical knowledge, experience, talent or tools, either ask a friend or get them professionally fitted.

 No, but it depends on the car.
 Some cars benefit more than others.
-But there is a fair amount of effort involved in changing bushes so consider changing, for example a front set at one time, followed by the rear ones if applicable.
+But there is a fair amount of effort involved in changing bushes so consider changing, for example, a front set at one time, followed by the rear ones if applicable.
 Best to change the whole set if you can afford it though.
 (But we would say that wouldn’t we!!)

 The details of our unrivalled Lifetime Warranty are available here.